tomludlow2/monzo_api/README.md

 This is a work in progress, and should only be enabled on a hardened server due to the nature of the content.

 ## Overview
+- This api uses OAuth 2.0 to connect to the API and verify credentials
+- There is a database that holds both your API's information, as well as the user information when the user registers for the first time
+- The registration requires the user to visit your API -> Redirects to Monzo -> Emails user -> User verifies
+- At this point you have a token that you can make requests with
+- This token does not permit you to do anything specific at that stage
+- Instead the user will be pinged from the Monzo App and will have to put in their PIN to get your system access

 ## Setup
 - You will need a Monzo Account (obviously
 - You will need a database (I am using a MySQL database)
 - [ ] I will try and copy a blank example SQL insert **later**

 ## Specific Files